Focusing On Healthy Long-Term Vision

-Signs of Vision Problems in Children
+Signs of Vision Problems in Your Children

+Children may not always be able to communicate when something is wrong with their vision.
 Your child may be experiencing problems with their vision if they:

 - Squint a lot